camq/RacketTrafficLight/README.md

 This file must be opened using Dr.Racket

-To run the program in Dr.Racket click the run button then enter either:
+To run the program in Dr.Racket click the run button and then enter either:

 (main LOLS1) || (main LOLS2)